 Crime Prevention Framing

-The presence of strong solid doors can deter potential burglars from entering a house.
+The presence of strong solid doors can deter potential burglars.
 Many burglars target houses that seem easy to break into.
-Having a solid door and secure door frame tells burglars that your house is secure, and that breaking and entering i s a hard job.
+Having a solid door and secure door frame signals that a house is well protected and that forced entry is a difficult job.

 Why Would You Upgrade Your Door